 “Fort heeled over steadily to starboard and grounded on starboard fore quarter at about 30 degrees”.

-After the Fort’s unpleasant journey from Northfleet it arrived on site at about 1600 on Wednesday 11th February 1942.
-They would almost certainly have intended to arrive around midday but had been delayed.
+After the Fort’s unpleasant journey from Northfleet it reached Roughs at 1600 on Wednesday 11th February.
+The plan would almost certainly have been to arrive around midday.
 In the selected area to the east of the Rough Shoals, the seabed is sand and pebbles and the bottom is flat with a slope of much less than 1% shown by the spot depths on modern bathymetry.
 The area was a good choice as it was a hazard to shipping and would be avoided.

 The Tides